 Every winter Six Flags Great Adventure throws a spectacular holiday extravaganza.
 Holiday in the Park program runs from mid-November to early January featuring millions of glittering lights, great entertainment, and delicious seasonal treats.
-Stop by Santa’s village and try one of 30 popular rides.
-Kids love Carousel, Big Wheel and Tea Cups, the Adventure Seaport and Bugs Bunny National Park areas.
+Stop by Santa’s village and try one of the thirty popular rides.
+Kids love the Carousel, Big Wheel and Tea Cups, the Adventure Seaport and Bugs Bunny National Park areas.
 Thrilling coasters include Nitro, Batman: The Ride, The Green Lantern and Superman: Ultimate Flight, The Dark Knight Coaster, and Skull Mountain.
 The atmosphere in the park is magical with holiday light shows, illuminated trees and trails, and festive treats from numerous vendors.

 Historic Smithville's Holiday Light Show, Smithville (November 28, 2019–January 6, 2020)

 Every year Lake Meone at Historic Smithville and Village Greene becomes the site of a dazzling Holiday Light Show.
 From 5:30 to 8:30 p.m. during the holiday season, visitors can enjoy popular songs synchronized to a Christmas tree light show.
 There are over 120 Christmas Trees in the area adorned with over 50,000 Christmas lights, floating peacefully on Lake Meone.
 While music is played, the lights seem to dance and chase each other.
 The show is especially impressive when viewed from the bridge.

 Christmas Light Show & Village at Skylands Stadium, Augusta (November 15–December 30, 2019)